Clint McLaughlin: Embouchure

 Clint's studies are specialized on trumpet and brass embouchure, he was the first person to explain the "Aperture Tunnel".

 In his book "How the Chops Work" Clint explains how the vibrations affect the pitch; arguing that not only the length, but also the thickness and height affect it.
 Mr. McLaughlin also explains how adjusting the aperture tunnel when playing can increase a players resonance by strengthening higher harmonics in the vibration.

+Mr. McLaughlin was the first person to explain the 3 different types of tongue arch and what each type does and doesn't do for brass playing in his book "Tongue Arch and Aperture Tunnel" (2012).

 McLaughlin has been active in describing which facial muscles help and which hinder trumpet playing.

-Other topics in his books are how facial tension adversely affects lip vibrations and playing and he has helped explain the differences in high note playing using different breathing techniques and tongue arch.
+Other topics in his books are how facial tension adversely affects lip vibrations and playing and he has helped explain the differences in high note playing using different breathing techniques and anchor tonguing.

 Clint was the first teacher to explain how the order in which embouchure motions are used affects the players range and endurance.
 Clint discovered that some embouchure techniques like tongue arch work best in the middle register, some like lip compression work best in the upper register.
 Making sure to add the elements of embouchure control in the right order is a key of successful playing.
 He calls this idea the 4 Trumpet Octave Keys.